Chart Color Schemes

 The educational profile of South Morang - South exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 26.2%, significantly lower than Greater Melbourne's average of 37.0%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 17.4%, followed by postgraduate qualifications (6.4%) and graduate diplomas (2.4%).
-Vocational credentials are also prevalent, with 31.8% of residents aged 15+ holding such qualifications, including advanced diplomas (11.0%) and certificates (20.8%).
-Educational participation is high, with 30.4% of residents currently enrolled in formal education: 9.7% in primary, 8.6% in secondary, and 5.4% in tertiary education.
+Vocational credentials are prevalent, with 31.8% of residents aged 15+ holding them - advanced diplomas at 11.0% and certificates at 20.8%.

 Frequently Asked Questions - Education